hyphacoop/hypha.coop/_posts/2021-05-03-listening-at-scale-with-polis.md

 <img
   src="{{ '/assets/images/posts/2021-05-03-polis-1.gif' | relative_url }}"
-  alt="Animated gif of searching Google, visiting Twitter, and scrolling through a Polis page on #TransportNewNormal."
+  alt="Animated gif of a Polis page voting on a statement."
 />

 After you respond to a few statements,